kinu01/ascii-faces/README.md

   npm run-script build-ios

-NOTE: Remember to navigate to path 'src/Constants/index.js'
-      and change '/api/' to a valid baseURL and also add api endpoint. e.g('/products');

 Observed issue: flatList onEndReached on ProductsGridScreen.js called multiple times and tends to cause problems.

 Action taken: tried minimizing behaviour by applying multiple checks, but still not perfect.